All Episodes

 All right, this prosecutor down in Travis County, Texas.

-Ronnie Earle says that new evidence obtained during the weekend prompted the money laundering charges that were brought against Tom DeLay this week.
+Remember, all roads lead to Travis County, Ronnie Earle, says that new evidence obtained during the weekend prompted the money laundering charges that were brought against Tom DeLay this week.

-Ronnie Earl said the Grand jury that indicted Delay last week on the last day of its term declined to indict on charges other than conspiracy to violate the election code.
+Ronnie Earl said the grand jury that indicted DeLay last week on the last day of its term declined to indict on charges other than conspiracy to violate the election code.

 So he went through a number of grand juries before this one.

-He said in the statement additional information that he would not detail came to him during the weekend, leading him to present the money laundering charges to a new grand jury on Monday.
+He said in the statement, additional information that he would not detail came to him during the weekend, leading him to present the money laundering charges to a new grand jury on Monday.

-So this is crazy.
+He said, this is crazy.

 And that's why he did this.

-So today on our Austin, Texas affiliate, Travis County, Texas, uh, KLBJ, 590 A.M., the host Mark Caesar, is interviewing William Gibson, who was the jury foreman on the first delay indictment case, and we now know this this uh this this jury would not indict for money laundering anything other than conspiracy.
+So today, on our Austin, Texas affiliate, Travis County, Texas, KLBJ, 590 a.m., the host, Mark Caesar, is interviewing William Gibson, who was the jury foreman on the first DeLay indictment case.

-Now that the funny thing about this interview is that the host, Mark Caesar, pretty much thinks it's over.
+Now, the funny thing about this interview is that the host, Mark Caesar, pretty much thinks it's over.

-He's uh he's ready to close out the interview.
+He's ready to close out the interview.

 And then Gibson decides to launch in and say something else.